cmaurini/damage-course/README.md

 # Content

 - `notebook/VarFrac.ipynb`: A basic commented example for the finite element implementation of the phase-field models of fracture using FEniCS.
+Open and play with the notebook in google colab: https://colab.research.google.com/github/cmaurini/damage-course/blob/master/notebook/VarFrac.ipynb

-- `notebook/VI.ipynb`: A simple example on how to solve a Variational Inequality in FEniCS
+- `notebook/VI.ipynb`: A simple example on how to solve a Variational Inequality in FEniCS.
+Open and play with the notebook in google colab: https://colab.research.google.com/github/cmaurini/damage-course/blob/master/notebook/VI.ipynb

-- `notebook/Inclusion.ipynb`: The numerical solution of a nontrivial fracture problem using the phase-field approach
+- `notebook/Inclusion.ipynb`: The numerical solution of a nontrivial fracture problem using the phase-field approach.
+Open and play with the notebook in google colab: https://colab.research.google.com/github/cmaurini/damage-course/blob/master/notebook/Inclusion.ipynb

-- `notebook/VI-notes.ipynb`: Some notes on variational inequalities
+- `notebook/VI-notes.ipynb`: Some notes on variational inequalities.
+Open and play with the notebook in google colab: https://colab.research.google.com/github/cmaurini/damage-course/blob/master/notebook/VI-notes.ipynb

 The code is currently based on the use of FEniCS 2018.1 and python3